Sponsor a kid or young adult in Connecting Champions

 This young paleontology fanatic definitely went home with a smile on his face and dinos in his dreams.

-Sponsor a kid like Addison
+Donate to Sponsor a kid like Addison

 Addison's three favorite things are dancing, singing, and showing anyone who will watch how much she loves dancing and singing!
 We found the perfect mentors for her -- two musical theatre students at the University of Pittsburgh.
 Addison couldn't wait to meet her new friends, Julia and Juliana.
 She was excited to have a new audience to show off her moves to and who whooped and cheered her on at every turn.